tafsirraza/bitcred/README.md

 4. **Set up Supabase**:

 - Create a new Supabase project
-- Run the SQL commands in `schema.sql` to create the necessary tables
+- Run the SQL commands in `schema.sql` to create the necessary tables (copy the schema.sql file code from repo and paste it on supabase SQL editor)
-- Set up Row Level Security policies as specified in the file
+- Set up Row Level Security policies as specified in the file (automatically it will generate when run code in SQL editor).

 5. **Run the development server**: